-^{1 &}quot;New York State Standardized Interconnection Requirements, Application Process, Contract & Application Forms For New Distributed Generators, 300 Kilovolt - Amperes or Less, Connected In Parallel with Radial Distribution Lines", November 9, 2000.
+1 "New York State Standardized Interconnection Requirements, Application Process, Contract & Application Forms For New Distributed Generators, 300 Kilovolt - Amperes or Less, Connected In Parallel with Radial Distribution Lines", November 9, 2000.

+Standard for Distributed Resources Interconnected with Electric Power Systems, and should be revisited once that standard is published.
 The tests described here, together with the technical requirements in Section D of this Rule, are intended to provide assurance that the Generating Facility's equipment will not adversely affect RPU's Distribution System and that a Generating Facility will cease providing power to RPU's Distribution System under abnormal conditions.
 The tests were developed assuming a low level of Generating Facility penetration.
 At high levels of Generating Facility penetration, other requirements and corresponding test procedures may need to be defined.

 This test specification also provides a means of certifying equipment.
-Once a generating unit or device has been Certified per this Certification process, it may be considered to be suitable for use as part of a Generating Facility Interconnected with RPU's Distribution System.
+Once a Generating Unit or device has been Certified per this Certification Process, it may be considered to be suitable for use as part of a Generating Facility interconnected with RPU's Distribution System.
 Subject to the exceptions described in this Section, RPU will not require a Producer to repeat the design review or test the Protective Functions of equipment that has been Certified.
-It should be noted the Certification process is intended to facilitate Generating Facility Interconnections.
+It should be noted the Certification process is intended to facilitate Generating Facility interconnections.
 Certification is not a prerequisite to interconnect a Generating Facility.
-The use of non-Certified Equipment may be acceptable subject to testing and approval by RPU as discussed below.
+The use of non-certified equipment may be acceptable subject to testing and approval by RPU as discussed below.